 Embark on an adventure through Chilean Patagonia on this eventful, 11-day trip.
 Fly into Santiago, and head straight to Punta Arenas.
 Do a bit of exploration before discovering the region’s native wildlife—visit the Austral dolphins in the Strait of Magellan, the penguins that inhabit Magdalena Island, and the sea lion colony on Marta Island.
 Then, it’s time to conquer the W Trek in Torres del Paine National Park.
 Hike to the famed Towers and walk along the ice of Glacier Grey.
 The trip winds down with a glacial kayaking excursion and a visit to a local estancia.

-On this 11-day tour of Chile, experience several different sides of the country—the capital city, two coastal towns, one of the main wine regions, and stunning Patagonia.
-Indulge in a food tour of Santiago, and then visit the neighboring, colorful towns of Viña del Mar and Valparaíso.
-Next, embark on a wine tasting tour of Casablanca Valley before heading to Punta Arenas, the hub of Patagonia.
+On this 11-day tour of Chile, experience several different sides of the country—the capital city, two coastal towns, one of the main wine regions, and Patagonia.
+Indulge in a food tour of Santiago, then visit the neighboring, colorful towns of Viña del Mar and Valparaíso.
+Next, embark on a wine-tasting tour of Casablanca Valley before heading to Punta Arenas, the hub of Patagonia.
 Enjoy several boat tours, hike around the gorgeous glaciers and peaks of Torres del Paine National Park, and visit a Patagonian estancia to close out the adventure.

 Take in rugged mountains, pristine fjords, and lush wine country on this diverse 14-day journey through Chile's greatest highlights.
 Start in the country's far south, where you'll hike through the wilds of Torres del Paine National Park, visit penguins on the Strait of Magellan, and horseback ride across a traditional Patagonian estancia.
 Head north to kayak and climb through the spectacular scenery of the Lake District, then wind down with a final three days in Santiago.
 After a trip filled with activity and adventure, enjoy a change of pace as you explore the vibrant capital and take relaxing day trips to the nearby wine country and colorful villages of the Pacific coast.